 The evidence in a case demonstrates whether a crime has been committed, serves to keep criminals off the streets, and helps bring closure to victims and family members.
 Therefore, when evidence tampering occurs, it can result in a severe miscarriage of justice.
-A guilty party may be allowed to go free as a result, while an innocent party could go to prison for something he or she did not do.
+A guilty party may go free or an innocent party could go to prison for something he/she did not do.
 When discovered or suspected, tampering with evidence may warrant its own, separate charges.
 Hiring a private investigator can help uncover cases of evidence tampering.

 What is Evidence?

-Any record, object, or document useful to a criminal inquiry or investigation can be considered evidence.
+Any record, object, or document useful to a criminal inquiry or investigation is evidence.
 This includes tangible objects, such as drugs, weapons, and clothing.
 It also includes records that exist only in digital form, which may include documents, videos, photographs, etc.

 Not all evidence is admissible in court.
 There are rules that govern what the prosecution can or cannot introduce as evidence during a criminal trial.
 For example, evidence that was obtained by illegal means cannot be admitted.